In France a civil ceremony is the only legally recognised marriage ceremony.

 Looking for a wedding celebrant who can perform a wedding blessing in France?
-Padre Peter is an independent celebrant who can help you write and conduct your wedding ceremony.
+The following are independent celebrants who can help you write and conduct your wedding ceremony.

 For information on the legal requirements for getting married in France click here.

 If you are planning your own destination wedding in France but do not feel comfortable arranging the legalities then the perfect option may be a combination of organising it yourself and using a wedding planner.

 Many wedding planners in France will happily sort out the paperwork to ensure your marriage is legal and charge you a one-off fee for doing this.
 You will not be under any obligation to use their services for organising any other part of your wedding.